stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 16 (P3L3) - Architectural Views.md

 ## Summary

 When it comes to software architecture, there is no single tangible thing as _the architecture_.
 Software architecture is about a set of decisions that are conveyed with various architectural views.

+## Section Quizzes

+### Diagram Types Quiz

+_Match the diagram in the first column with the text in the second column that most closely describes the meaning of its lines._

+- Component diagram: calls
+- Package diagram: imports
+- Class diagram: generalization